dhil/effects-for-efficiency-code/README.md

-# effects-for-efficiency-code
+# Experiments with Generic Search using Delimited Control
-Source code for the experiments in "Effects for Efficiency: Asymptotic Speedup with Delimited Control"
+Source code for the experiments in "Effects for Efficiency: Asymptotic Speedup with Delimited Control".